CECNL/MAtt/README.md

 conda activate mAtt_env
 ```
 #### Step 2:
+Create a new empty folder 'data' in this folder.
-Download datasets and unzip them to the folder "code_2022".
+Download datasets and unzip them to the folder 'data'.

 ## Dataset
 1. BCIC-IV-2a: